 Even on a normal day when I’m just feeling low, a pet peeve of mine is someone telling me to smile.
 It totally gets on my nerves.
 I understand that this is probably well meant but telling this to someone with depression or other mood disorders is oversimplifying the situation.
 It’s impossible to simply “cheer up and smile” when you are depressed.
 It’s not like you can just force your brain to suddenly produce the right balance of chemicals to adjust your mood.
 So please be mindful of this well-meaning but terrible advice.

 but you don’t seem sad or your life is amazing and you always seem so happy

-Not everyone wears there mental illness out on the open.
+Not everyone wears their mental illness out in the open.
 The stigma around mental illness can make persons wary of opening up and being vulnerable.
 Just because someone appears well-adjusted and happy on the outside, it doesn’t mean they are not battling something.
 So when they do decide to open up please don’t react with disbelief.
 It takes such courage to be vulnerable and when that vulnerability is met with disbelief, it can make it harder for them to open up the next time.
 They make start to doubt themselves and not seek treatment when needed.

 EVERYONE FEELS DOWN SOMETIMES OR THAT’S NORMAL, THAT’S NOTHING TO COMPLAIN ABOUT

 Yes, we all feel down sometimes or get caught up in negative thinking but that is not the same as having a mental illness.
 Dismissing a persons mood disorders as normal can be detrimental.
 They are less likely to seek treatment because they are constantly being told that what they are experiencing is natural.
-They are more likely to suffer in silence and feel guilty and incapable because they can’t handle ‘normal every day problems’.
+They are more likely to suffer in silence and feel guilty and incapable because they can’t handle ‘normal everyday problems’.